 Lead singer Peggy Santiglia and Phyllis “Jiggs” Allbut are the last original Angels.
 Besides Barbara “Bibbs” Allbut, first lead singer Linda Jansen and Bernadette Carroll have also passed on.

 Darlene Love’s group The Blossoms started as The Dreamers in 1954.
 The evolving lineup went through many group names and members, with Fanita James as the one constant throughout.
 The 1964 lineup with Love, James and Jean King were regulars on the TV show Shindig! and continued until Darlene’s departure in 1975.
-Jean passed away in 1983, while Fanita died on Thanksgiving, 2023.
+Jean passed away in 1983, while Fanita died on Thanksgiving Day, 2023.

 When Reather Dixon Turner died in 2014, co-lead singer Emma Pought Patron became the sole surviving member of The Bobbettes, which formed in East Harlem in 1955.